JHarrison89/rails-api-session-auth-template/README.md

 Allows web applications to make cross-domain AJAX calls.<br> I.e. separately hosted frontend and backend applications are "allowed" to communicate.

-This project uses the Rack CORS gem, which creates the `config/initializers/cors.rb` file .
+This project uses the Rack CORS gem, which creates the `config/initializers/cors.rb` file.

 Note: `forgery_protection_origin_check = false` is set to false